ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/1st Level/Fleming's Liquefying Lob.md

 	- 1d6 + 4 Corrosion Damage from Acid. (+1d6 Corrosion Damage)
 	- 5ft Target Sphere Radius.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 24 psyfocus spent above the normal cost for this psycast, the damage increases by 1d6 Corrosion damage and the range increases by 15ft.
+For every 24 psyfocus spent above the normal cost for this psycast, the damage from the acid increases by 1d6 Corrosion damage and the range increases by 15ft.